Many Abstract Painting Techniques to Choose From

 - Geometric forms, like representational ones, can be used with different levels of emphasis.
 Don’t shrink away from exploring them — just do it on the small scale or in preparatory sketches first.

 All these are keys to art that will keep your viewers engaged and YOU engaged in the process of making it.
-For more abstract explorations, get your video download or DVD of Create Abstract Art: Unique Self Expressions.
-It will open your eyes to even more possibilities inherent in this type of art.
+For more abstract explorations, explore all of the Artists Network Shop’s abstract painting resources available.
+They will open your eyes to even more possibilities inherent in this type of art.
+Shop now!